Created on

 From the packet captured on the FortiGate, open the DHCP Request message (broadcasted from the client) and look for the option 'Server Identifier' as shown below.

-This option is simpler than the first option: disable the status of the DHCP Server on the interface, and retry obtaining IP from the client
+This option is simpler than the first option: disable the status of the DHCP Server on the interface, and retry obtaining an IP from the client

 Example: Get a new DHCP address on a Windows client.
-Open CMD and type 'ipconfig /all', it will be possible to check the DHCP server IP address.
+Open CMD and type 'ipconfig /all', and it will be possible to check the DHCP server IP address.
 Now run the command 'arp -a' it will be possible to check the ARP table of the Windows client, and what is the MAC address of the server found with the command 'ipconfig /all'.
-With this information it will now be possible to discover to which switchport the rogue DHCP server is directly connected to. |
+With this information, it will now be possible to discover which switchport the rogue DHCP server is directly connected to.

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.